bogdan0083/github-code-viewer/README.md

 src="./public/octopus-logo.svg">

 `Github Code Viewer` is a web application to view and explore GitHub code in a more simple and pleasurable way.
-It is built on top of [Github GraphqL API](https://docs.github.com/en/graphql/guides/introduction-to-graphql), uses [Next.js](https://nextjs.org/) with Server Side Rendering and [TailwindCSS](https://tailwindcss.com/) for the styles.
+It is built on top of [Github GraphQL API](https://docs.github.com/en/graphql/guides/introduction-to-graphql), uses [Next.js](https://nextjs.org/) with Server Side Rendering and [TailwindCSS](https://tailwindcss.com/) for the styles.